What is a Safety Data Sheet and what does it tell you?

 SDS section 8 provides information on exposure controls and occupation exposure limits (OSLs).
 Most importantly, it describes what PPE is required to help minimise exposures and keep your employees safe.

-We dive deeper into each of these questions in 3 quick one-minute videos.
+We dive deeper into each of these questions in 3 quick one-minute videos on how to read an SDS.

 How well do you know your safety data sheets?